No, this has nothing to do with real flying or traveling…

 On July 1st, 2011, I had the pleasure to be interviewed by Steph from Be Postive Mom and featured on her monthly Working Mom Interviews.
 If you haven’t check out her blog please do so, especially if you are a working – be it from home or full time – mom, she has some really good inspiring posts.

-The interview played an impact on my life, as I got to think about being a single mom and the things that comes within the territory.
+The interview played an impact on my life, as I got to think about being a single mom and the things that come with the territory.
 Then a new friend brought up the airplane analogy and it just hits home, people!

 Ain’t that the truth?

-If the turbulence were so bad, you might have to do an emergency landing…anywhere…somehow, sometimes you don’t even know where you’ll ended up.
-The landing alone might be difficult, chances are you might even got a few bruises inside you.
+If the turbulence were so bad, you might have to do an emergency landing…anywhere…somehow, sometimes you don’t even know where you’ll end up.
+The landing alone might be difficult, chances are you might even get a few bruises on you.
 It’s part of the journey.

 Ain’t that what being a single mom is?

-Sometimes during your emergency landing you will crashed badly…broken wings, your wheels malfunctioned but please don’t let yourself crash and burn.
+Sometimes during your emergency landing, you will crash badly…broken wings, your wheels malfunctioned but please don’t let yourself crash and burn.
 You will think there is no way in the world you will ever fly again but you will have to.